Philip Arditti

-Philip Arditti also credited as Philip Ishak Arditti, is a British-Turkish theatre and television actor of Jewish Sephardic descent, famous for his role as Uday Hussein in the four episode House of Saddam television docudrama.
+Philip Ishak Arditti (born 1979) is a Turkish theatre and television actor famous for his role as Uday Hussein in the four episode House of Saddam television docudrama.
 He also appeared in the film Red 2, a sequel to 2010's Red.
 He was part of the team that founded the Arcola Theatre in London.

 Early years

-Arditti was born in Geneva in 1979 and grew up in Istanbul and moved to London in 1999.
+Arditti was born in Geneva in 1979 of Italian and Turkish Jewish Sephardic descent, and grew up in Istanbul and moved to London in 1999.
 He graduated from the Royal Academy of Dramatic Art in 2004.

 Career

 He began his TV and film career in some of British television's most popular series including Casualty, Spooks and Silent Witness.
 He also appeared in the British comedy drama film Happy-Go-Lucky.